vizueta84/311_wk6_day1_er/README.md

 3. Under the "configuration" tab on the right side of your screen, select "edit configuration"

-4. Under "Enable auto backups" DESELECT "enable binary logging"
+4. Under "Enable auto backups" DESELECT "Enable Point-in-Time Recovery"/"*enable binary logging*"

 5. Save and restart the instance